 With regards to the reference RS for the RSRP change for TA validation, select one of the following:

+[RAN1 discussed the following two workable options without consensus for either one]:

 Alt1: The downlink pathloss reference for TA validation is derived from the cell where UE determines the latest valid TA:

-For that the case when UE maintains the TA from the last serving cell, reuse the Rel-17 mechanism for derivation of downlink pathloss reference for TA validation, i.e., the downlink pathloss reference is derived from SSBs of the last serving cell.
+If UE maintains the TA from the last serving cell, reuse the Rel-17 mechanism for derivation of downlink pathloss reference for TA validation, i.e., the downlink pathloss reference is derived from SSBs of the last serving cell.

-For the case when UE is configured by the network and determines to autonomously adjust TA when cell re-selection occurs, if confirmed by RAN4, the downlink pathloss reference is derived from SSBs of the current camping cell.
+otherwise when UE determines to autonomously adjust TA when enabled by the network and when cell re-selection occurs, if confirmed by RAN4, the downlink pathloss reference is derived from SSBs of the current camping cell.

 Alt2: The downlink pathloss reference for TA validation is derived from the pathloss reference for SRS power control.

 The RSRP is the maximum value derived from the pathloss for all SRS resource sets if configured.

-[]
+[Send LS to RAN2 requesting RAN2 taking the above into consideration for the area-specific RSRP change for TA validation].